 Provision was implemented in 90 days at the lowest total cost of ownership on the market.

 We were looking for a solution to manage provisioning and considered six providers.
-Exclamation Labs distinguished themselves with their technical expertise and advanced digital capabilities, coupled with their affordability.
+Provision IAM distinguished themselves with their technical expertise and advanced digital capabilities, coupled with their affordability.

 - VP and CIO of the bank